On the data-driven description of lattice materials mechanics: Dense Neural Networks model

-Therefore, this is the formula that the model would have to learn in case of approaching this problem with a DNN model.
-By means of the universal approximation theorem \cite{hornik1989multilayer}, this formula may be accurately represented by a sufficiently wide DNN architecture when given the stiffnesses of the members $(EA)_e$ as inputs.
+Recall that $(EA)_e$ is the axial stiffness of element $e$.Therefore, this is the formula that the model would have to learn in case of approaching this problem with anML approach.By means of the universal approximation theorem \cite{hornik1989multilayer}, this formula may be accurately represented by a sufficiently wide DNN architecture when given theaxialstiffnesses of the members $(EA)_e$ as inputs.
 Thus, a DNN model is trained to prove the previous statement.
-The input features of this model are the inverse stiffness $1/(EA)_e$ of the elements since this allows the DNN to better approximate the target to predict $(EA)_{\rm eq}$ i.e., the function in Equation~\eqref{eq:spring_series_toy}.
+The input features of this model are the inverseaxialstiffness $1/(EA)_e$ of the elements since this allows the DNN to better approximate the target to predict $(EA)_{\rm eq}$ i.e., the function in Equation~\eqref{eq:spring_series_toy}.
 The architecture used is described in \tablename~\ref{tab:dnn_architecture_toy}.
 In the following, we consider $n_s = 19$.